Category Archives: Epic

 When the “great escape” is upon us, The Great Escape gets an A-plus for its thrills, action, and emotion.

-A harrowing plane ride taken by Robert Hendley (Garner) and Colin Blythe (Pleasence) is juicy with tension and atmosphere.
+A harrowing plane ride by Robert Hendley (Garner) and Colin Blythe (Pleasence) is juicy with tension and atmosphere.
 As the duo flies low across the German terrain heading over the Swiss Alps for safety the plane exhibits trouble.

 Meanwhile, Hilts (McQueen) steals a motorcycle and traverses the Germany/Switzerland border in a frantic chase scene while the Germans are in hot pursuit.